remiscarlet/mmd-foo/code/README.md

 ## Other Tool Ideas
 - VMD parser:
     - Parsing the content could be written as a state machine???
 This might make things more straight forward
+    - Or I might do this as a side project and just use `pymeshio` to get working on the actual tools...
+- You know what I really hate.
+MME effects and how I have 100+ folders and only know what a dozen of them look like...
+	- Somehow auto generate MMD screenshots of effects?
+Would be more aimed at postfx or general screen fx though.
+What category of fx are there?
+- More generally for above, some kind of MME organizer/parser/etc in general would be great.
+There's currently so little support for organizing them.
 - Long shot.
 Custom read minecraft world data and custom render it in unity/blender/etc and export to mmd to use as stage.
 Eg, with Remi and SDM.
 	- World data parser
 		- `pip install NBT` or `DonoA/PyAnvilEditor`(No pip?) for parsing the data